pieaerts/pieaerts/_masterclasses/ladakh-expedition-1.md

   traditions and customs, but for how much longer?&nbsp;</p><p>For the first time ever, I am launching a ‘Because People Matter’ expedition.
-On this intimate photographic journey, we will travel back in time, deep into the heart of the Ladakh region to meet monks, nomads, villagers, but also a new generation of Ladakhi on their path to a more modern world.&nbsp;</p>\n"
+On this intimate photographic journey, we will travel back in time, deep into the heart of the Ladakh region to meet Buddhist monks, nomadic communities, villagers, but also a new generation of Ladakhi on their path to a more modern world.&nbsp;</p>\n"
 gallery_url: "/none/"
 subscribe_url: https://forms.gle/2J7op62RxVULd69H8
 subscribe_text: CLICK HERE TO SIGN UP FOR THE EXPEDITION